 In 1917, Nippon Kogaku Kogyo Kabushikigaisha (Japan Optical Industries Co.
 Ltd.) was founded to design and produce lenses for a wide variety of equipment and devices.
 It eventually slid into the manufacturing of cameras having supplied lenses to several camera manufacturers, including Canon, and in 1988 it finally changed its name to the name its cameras were known by: the Nikon Corporation.

-My collection started with my first Japanese camera, the Miranda F. Now I have various cameras, the oldest being a Leica copy, and several Minoltas, the favourite make of my late father.
+My collection started with my first Japanese camera, the Miranda F. Now I have various cameras, mainly Nikons and Minoltas, the favourite makes of my late father.